Tprezioso/anti_smoking_app/README.md

 # Features
 * Tracker: to track cravings and cigarettes smoked
 * Calendar: for viewing your tracking progress

+#Cocoa Pods
+* FSCalendar
+* UIView+Shake